 Those who are among the holy ones are in terror of him, and the Two Lands, all of them, make acclamations to him when they meet His Majesty.
 Thou art a shining Noble at the head of the nobles, permanent in [thy] high rank, stablished in [thy] sovereignty, the beneficent Power of the Company of the Gods.
 Well-pleasing [is thy] face, 8 and thou art beloved by him that seeth thee.
-Thou settest the fear of thee in all lands, and because of their love for thee [men] hold thy name to be preeminent.
+Thou settest the fear of thee in all lands, and because of their love for thee [men] hold thy name to be pre-eminent.
 Every man maketh offerings unto thee, and thou art the Lord who is commemorated in heaven and upon earth.
-Manifold are the cries of acclamation to thee in the Uak 141 festival, and the 9 Two Lands shout joyously to thee with one accord.
+Manifold are the cries of acclamation to thee in the Uak festival, and the 9 Two Lands shout joyously to thee with one accord.
 Thou art the eldest, the first of thy brethren, the Prince of the Company of the Gods, and the stablisher of Truth throughout the Two Lands.
 Thou settest [thy] son upon the great throne of his father Keb.
 Thou art the beloved one of thy mother Nut, whose valour is most mighty [when] thou overthrowest the Seba Fiend.
 10. Thou hast slaughtered thy enemy, and hast put the fear of thee into thy Adversary.

-Thou art the bringer in of the remotest boundaries, and art stable of heart, and thy two feet are lifted up (?); thou art the heir of Keb and of the sovereignty of the Two Lands, and he (i.e., Keb) hath seen thy
+Thou art the bringer in of the remotest boundaries, and art stable of heart, and thy two feet are lifted up (?); thou art the heir of Keb and of the sovereignty of the Two Lands, and he (i.e., Keb) hath seen thy splendid qualities, and hath commanded thee to guide 11 the lands (i.e., the world) by thy hand so long as times [and seasons] endure.

-140 I.e., do homage.